 Special Papers offered: (i) Pure Mathematics (ii) Applied Mathematics

 Abstract of Semester System at P.G.
 Level under G.U.

 One of the major academic reforms undertaken by Gauhati University since 2000-2001 is the introduction of the Semester System at the Post Graduate level, and the continuous internal evaluation system.
 Syllabi of the Post Graduate courses have been revised from time to time incorporating many new innovative and contemporary subjects.
 The course curriculum has been designed in such as way as to pay special emphasis on the overall development of the students laying special stress on the development of the skills, positive attitude, good habit formation and value education.

-The following guidelines set out various aspects relating to Evaluation under the Semester System:
+The following guidelines set out various aspects relating to Evaluation under the P.G.
+Semester System:

 - Evaluation Under the Semester

 - Department of Geography ( Upgraded to PG Level in 1982)

 - Department Of Zoology ( Upgraded to P.G.
 Level in 1981)

 - Department Of Assamese ( Upgraded to P.G.
 Level in 2007 )